davezuko/tldr/README.md

 # TL;DR

-Easily manage TL;DR pages for your project to help users figure out what scripts and processes are available.
-These pages act as quick reference manuals that supplement richer documentation.
+Easily create and manage TL;DR pages to help users find their way around your project.
+These pages are designed to supplement, not replace, richer documentation, and should act as a quick reference manual for common tasks.

 ## Installation